vrpn/vrpn-rs/README.md

 but most of the project is independent of Tokio, so an alternative IO integration could be created.

+Since this isn't really ready for widespread usage, and the API is still evolving, there is not much in the way of docs.
+However, the files in `src/bin/` can be used as examples.

 ## Testing

 There are numerous tests.
 The default batch can be run with